gothgirllover67/recolovetr/README.md

 media/cpk/UI.cpk
 ```

-Copy these over your own decrypted install (or into whatever overlay mechanism
+Copy these over your own decrypted install in Vita3k or to rePatch/PCSG00782
-your jailbreak uses), matching the same relative paths. **Reinstall or reboot
-afterward** -- the game and the memory card controller both cache file layout
-and won't see the new archives otherwise.
+folder.

 A patch that doesn't apply cleanly (xdelta3 reports a checksum mismatch on the
 source file) almost always means your copy isn't on version 1.07 -- update